gmornin/tex/docs/user/src/basics/setting-up.md

 > More formats will be added, such as LaTeX to HTML and [Typst](https://github.com/typst/typst)

 And there you go.
-You have created, edited, and compiled your first LaTeX document on GoodMorning Tex!
+You have created, edited, and compiled your first LaTeX document on GM Tex!

 ![](../assets/compiled.png)